Leyi-Li/cookie-stand/README.md

 In the Thursday branch:
 style the facing page
 1. use all the pictures in assets file.
-2. Includ some business infor like location(address), hours open, contact infor
+2. Include some business infor like location(address), hours open, contact infor
 3. references like About Us, Merchandiese(sales of t-shirt, mugs, stckers..), salmon event in washington
 4. also use the similar style to the sales
-5.